HE Safety and Security Audit Toolkit

 A list of specific audit result questions will be provided by the TxSSC in the spring of each reporting year.
 Districts will have until September 15 of the reporting year to submit specific information to the TxSSC using the on-line reporting system (i.e., JCARtool).
 Actual audit results should be retained by each district for use in improving safety and security in the district facilities.
 Audits should focus on the identification of facility hazards, Emergency Operations Plan, drills and exercises, and campus climate.
 Data collected from the audits should be used to assess the safety and security of a district’s facilities and address any concerns that may have been discovered.
 In addition, data should be reflected in the district Multi-Hazard Emergency Operations Plan.

-The Junior College Audit Reporting Tool (JCARtool) is currently closed.
+The Junior College Audit Reporting Tool (JCARtool) is currently open.